Anshkumardev/Data-Annotation-using-LLMs/README.md

-# Using Large Language Models as Data Annotators
+# Using Large Language Models (LLMs) as Data Annotators

 ## Introduction